 Dog expert and Vet at pet specialists Paws, Steph Wenban, provides the following six tips for when travelling with your dog.

-1. Keep your dog cool - Dogs cool themselves by panting and evaporation.
-In high humidity this is less effective A dog on holidaymaking your dog susceptible to heat stroke.
+- Keep your dog cool - Dogs cool themselves by panting and evaporation.
+In high humidity this is less effective making your dog susceptible to heat stroke.
 In these conditions, shade is not enough so try and seek out somewhere with ample air conditioning.